 - Offers discounts – e.g. paying annually as opposed to monthly, paying electronically rather than by check, or having multiple policies.

-- Offers a high-deductible plan F. These plans require you to pay the first $2,110 (in 2013) of deductibles, coinsurance, and copayments (not paid by Medicare) before your plan will start paying benefits.
+- Offers a high-deductible plan F. These plans require you to pay the deductibles, coinsurance, and copayments (not paid by Medicare) first before your plan will start paying benefits.